 To create a Snowflake connection:

 - Click Create Connection.
-Create Connection dialog appears.
+Create Connection page is displayed.

 - In the Connector dropdown, select Snowflake.